 Adapt our education systems

-A friend, Hugh Williams, is an Aussie returned from 20 years in the Bay Area after an illustrious technology career only to find our education system, as a whole, was wildly underpreparing students for a career in a digital-first world.
-Hugh started CS in Schools, which is a not-for-profit initiative at the Australian Academy of Technology and Engineering that’s focused on helping high school teachers develop their confidence and competence in teaching computer science.
+A friend, Hugh Williams, is an Aussie returned from 20 years in the Bay Area after an illustrious technology career only to find our education system, as a whole, was wildly underpreppering students for a career in a digital-first world.
+Hugh started CS in Schools, which is a not-for-profit initiative at RMIT University that’s focused on helping high school teachers develop their confidence and competence in teaching computer science.

 We need more of this and we need to encourage our students, sons and daughters (especially) to consider a career in digital areas.